MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 # Migrate from Operations Manager on-premises to Operations Manager managed instance (preview)

-This article provides detailed information about how you can migrate from Operations Manager on-premises to Operations Manager managed instance (preview).
+This article provides detailed information on how you can migrate from Operations Manager on-premises to Operations Manager managed instance (preview).

-As an example of migration, provided the procedure for the following artifacts:
+Provided the procedure for the following artifacts as an example:

 - Management Packs and Overrides
 - Dashboard and Reports